thepaperpilot/thepaperpilot.github.io/site/garden/police-abolition/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">Police Abolition</h1>
-<p>1697 words, ~9 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>1539 words, ~8 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

-<details><summary>Referenced by:</summary><a href="/garden/consensus-democracy/index.md">Consensus Democracy</a><a href="/garden/free-association/index.md">Free Association</a><a href="/garden/materialism/index.md">Materialism</a></details>
+<details><summary>Referenced by:</summary><a href="/garden/anarchism/index.md">Anarchism</a><a href="/garden/consensus-democracy/index.md">Consensus Democracy</a><a href="/garden/free-association/index.md">Free Association</a><a href="/garden/materialism/index.md">Materialism</a></details>

-I'm a supporter of the police abolition movement, which calls for police and prisons to be abolished.
-It argues that there are many inherent problems with policing and incarcerating people that cannot be fixed with just further training or restrictions - the entire system must be entirely abolished.
-In this way, it is a more extreme version of the police reform or defund the police movements.
-The movement also posits that there are alternatives to policing and incarceration that can be more effective at reducing crime.
+Police abolition refers to replacing the entire justice system with an alternative.
+It goes beyond what mere reform could do and believes "the *master's tools* will never *dismantle the master's house*" (Audre Lorde).
+Instead of treating "crime" as individual failings to be dealt with punitively, you would treat anti-social behavior as issues to be resolved with transformative and restorative justice.
+In this way, it is a more extreme version of the police reform or defund the police movements, calling for the complete abolition of police, courts, and prisons.

 ## What is police abolition?